 1.5tsp Lemon Extract or finely grated zest of 1 Whole Lemon – I use Nielsen-Massey lemon extract

 200g/7oz Plain White Flour

 Yellow/White sprinkles for decoration

 - First of all prepare the doughnut pans.
-Ensure they are thoroughly brushed with cake release, or melted butter and then dusted with flour.
+Thoroughly brush the inside of the doughnut rings with either cake release, or melted butter.

 - Next, into a large bowl add the butter, sugar and salt.
 Whisk the ingredients together until they are pale and creamy.

 - Now add the eggs, lemon extract/zest and the buttermilk.
 Sift the flour and baking powder on top of these ingredients.

 - Whisk everything together until it is completely combined.

 - Finally, use a silicone spatula to stir the batter through a couple of times.

 - Fill a large piping bag, fitted with a circle piping tip (if using), with the doughnut batter.
 Snip the end of the disposable bag off, so that it it approximately 1cm wide.